 Easy ways to adjust the recipe to your taste

-This pumpkin spice coffee creamer recipe is so easy to adjust to your liking!
+This pumpkin spice coffee creamer recipe is so easy to adjust!
 I recommend making a cup of coffee while this is on the stove to test it out.

 - If you prefer it sweeter, add some real maple syrup or sugar since the whole can of sweetened condensed milk is used up.